ioos/bio_mobilization_workshop/_episodes/01-introduction.md

 - "Implementing Darwin Core makes data FAIR-er and means becoming part of a community of people working together to understand species no matter where they work or are based."
 ---
 # Darwin Core - A global community of data sharing and integration
-Darwin Core is a data standard to mobilize and share biodiversity data through well-established data repositories.
+Darwin Core is a data standard to mobilize and share biodiversity data.
 Over the years, the Darwin Core standard has expanded to enable exchange and sharing of diverse types of biological observations from citizen scientists, ecological monitoring, eDNA, animal telemetry, taxonomic treatments, and many others.
-Darwin Core is applicable to any measurement of an organism (scientific name, OTU, or other methods of defining a species) at a particular place and time.
+Darwin Core is applicable to any observation of an organism (scientific name, OTU, or other methods of defining a species) at a particular place and time.
 In Darwin Core this is an `occurrence`.
 To learn more about the foundations of Darwin Core read [Wieczorek et al. 2012](https://doi.org/10.1371/journal.pone.0029715).

 ### Demonstrated Use of Darwin Core
 The power of Darwin Core is most evident in the data aggregators that harvest data using that standard.
 The one we will refer to most frequently in this workshop is the [Ocean Biodiversity Information System](https://obis.org/) (learn more about [OBIS](https://youtu.be/E6NblAC-1uE)).
 Another prominent one is the [Global Biodiversity Information Facility](https://www.gbif.org/) (learn more about [GBIF](https://vimeo.com/434831655)).
 It's also used by the Atlas of Living Australia, iDigBio, among others.